Harsh0707/MFtechtest/README.md

 `terraform apply`.

-The aws cli configuration can be achieved either exporting the access and secret key or by passing IAM arn.
+The aws cli configuration can be passed either by exporting the access and secret key or by passing IAM arn.